codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/hooks.md

 {% endhighlight %}

-Logs for steps hooks are shown in the GUI window of the step itself.
+Logs for steps hooks are shown in the log window of the step itself.

  {% include
 image.html